Vlissingen Naval Base: The second Admiralty shipyard

 After the creation of the current dock the admiralty shipyard was moved.
-The shipyard and its slipways were relocated just outside of the new dock on the east side of the Voorhaven.
+The shipyard and its slips were relocated just outside of the new dock on the east side of the Voorhaven.
 Some private shipyards were located on the other side of the Voorhaven.
 Apart from the house of the equipagemeester all buildings of the admiralty shipyard were consumed by the fire of 1749.

 The admiralty shipyard was rebuilt.
-A map of the 1798 situation shows what buildings and slipways the Admiralty yard had at the time.
-At that moment it had two big slipways, one small slipway, and one slipway that could be used to pull ships out of the water.
+A map of the 1798 situation shows what buildings and slips the Admiralty yard had at the time.
+At that moment it had two big slips, one small slip, and a slipway that could be used to pull ships out of the water.
 A map from 1807 shows that it still had 4 slipways.

 While the admiralty shipyard did not build that many ships, the yard build some relatively big ships.
 The rationale behind it was that up to a certain size, bigger ships were cheaper than smaller ships.
 These could easily be built in Vlissingen, because of the location on the deep Schelde.
 On the contrary Amsterdam had to lift bigger ships on camels in order to get them to sea.